microsoft/vscode-azure-agent/docs/Architecture.md

 When a wizard based command's subcommand is executed, the following will essentially happen:

 1. The agent tells the associated Azure Extension for VS Code to execute the command in a way that results in no actual execution or changes, only prompting.
 As part of this request, the agent passes an `IAzureAgentInput` object.
-The extension will use this objectwhen executing the command's wizard instead of the typical `IAzureUserInput` object.
+The extension will use this object when executing the command's wizard instead of the typical `IAzureUserInput` object.
 1. The extension will eventually run the wizard for the command.
 Anytime a wizard step calls a UI prompt method (e.g. `showQuickPick`), the provided `IAzureAgentInput` object will be used, thus resulting in a callback to the agent extension.
 1. The agent extension will receive the request for a UI prompt, and given the information associated with the request, will invoke the GitHub Copilot LLM to determine how best to respond to the prompt.
    1. If the agent can determine the best response, it will cache the response value and use it to respond to the prompt, thus allowing the wizard to continue until the next request for a UI prompt.